quicwg/ops-drafts/draft-ietf-quic-applicability.md

 provide flow control credit.
 Understanding what causes deadlocking might help implementations avoid deadlocks.

-Timely updates of transport flow control credit can improve performance.
+The size and rate of transport flow control credit updates can affect performance.
 Applications that use QUIC often have a data consumer that reads data from transport buffers.
-A common flow control implementation technique is for a QUIC receiver to extend credit to the sender as the data consumer reads data.
 Some implementations might have independent transport-layer and application-layer receive buffers.
 Consuming data does not always imply it is immediately processed.
-However, when data is consumed,
+However, a common flow control implementation technique is to extend credit to the sender, by emitting MAX_DATA and/or MAX_STREAM_DATA frames, as data is consumed.
+Delivery of these frames is affected by uplink latency.
+If credit is not extended in a timely manner, the sending application can be blocked, effectively throttling the downlink.

 Large application messages can produce deadlocking if the recipient does not read data from the transport incrementally.
 If the message is larger than the